SOELexicon/character-impersonation/readme.md

    - If it doesn't appear, check console for UI initialization errors

 5. **Manual Command Test**:
-   - Try typing `/impersonate Hello` in chat
+   - Try typing `/roleplay Hello` in chat
    - Check console for any error messages

+6. **Check UI Elements**:
+   - Look for a floating "Roleplay" button in the bottom-right corner
+   - It should appear when you have a character loaded

 ### Common Issues and Solutions